itquelle/PHP-Poker-Engine-Shuffle-And-Evaluate/README.md

 # Array Output

 # Language
-You find the langauge files on
+You find all languages strings in language folder
 ```bash
 ls /language/
 ```